-Unlike certain things in life that is only beneficial to one, an air purifier would do good to all.
+Unlike certain things in life that is only beneficial to one, an air purifier does help with allergies reduction.
 This includes you, your loved one, and even your furry friend that is staying inside.
 That said, if you smoke, have asthma or is hypersensitive to allergens, it will do you a whole lot good.
 Children and elderly with weaker immune system would also be the bigger beneficiary.

 What Is Causing My Indoor Allergies?

 Your allergies could be caused by one or more things.
 An allergic reaction happens when our immune system is overreacting to harmless substances.
 In some cases, we might be able to pinpoint what triggers the allergies but isolating the allergens one by one.
 Most of the times it is impossible to do so as there are too many factors to account for.
 Still, is good to know what types of allergens are out there so you could prep yourself.

 Here are the most common indoor allergens in a household.

 - Mold/ Mildew

 - Pet dander

 - Bacteria/ Viruses